schenlap/winwing_fcu/README.md

 # Winwing Fcu
-This script is to use Winwing A320 FCU on Linux (maybe Mac-OS) with X-Plane Tested with:
+This script is to use Winwing A320 FCU on Linux (maybe Mac-OS) with X-Plane.
+All buttons, leds and lcd displays work the same way as in X-Plane.<br>
+Tested with:
  * XP12 under linux (debian trixie)
  * XP12 under MacOs (Sequoia 15.0.1)
- * Toliss A319, A320Neo, A321 Neo
+ * Toliss A319, A320Neo, A321Neo, A339

 ## Installation